Wint3rmute/baczek.me/content/alternatives.md

 ---

-I encourage you to compare the documentation of the software from this list with their more classic alternatives in terms of documentation, contribution guides and CI/CD practices.
+I encourage you to compare the listed softwares with their more classic alternatives in terms of documentation, contribution guides and CI/CD practices.